John Denver: Early life

-Henry John Deutschendorf Jr. was born on December 31, 1943, in Roswell, New Mexico, to Captain Henry John "Dutch" Deutschendorf Sr. (1920–1982), a United States Army Air Forces pilot stationed at Roswell Army Air Field, and his wife, Erma Louise (née Swope; 1922–2010).
+Henry John Deutschendorf Jr. was born on December 31, 1943, in Roswell, New Mexico, to Erma Louise (née Swope; 1922–2010) and Captain Henry John "Dutch" Deutschendorf Sr. (1920–1982), a United States Army Air Forces pilot stationed at Roswell Army Air Field.
+Captain Deutschendorf Sr. was a decorated pilot who set a number of air speed records in a Convair B-58 Hustler in 1961.

-In his 1994 autobiography, Take Me Home, Denver described his life as the eldest son of a family shaped by a stern father who could not show his love for his children.
-Because Denver's father was in the military and his family moved often, it was difficult for him to make friends and fit in with other children of his own age.
-Constantly being the new kid was troubling for the introverted Denver, and he grew up always feeling as though he should be somewhere else, but never knowing where that 'right' place was.
-While the family was stationed at Davis–Monthan Air Force Base in Tucson, Arizona, the Deutschendorf family purchased a home and lived there from 1951 to 1959, Denver lived in Tucson, Arizona from the age of 6 to the age of 14.
-During these years he attended Mansfield Junior High School, and was a member of the Tucson Arizona Boys Chorus for two years and received an acoustic guitar at the age of 11 from his grandmother.
-He was content in Tucson, but his father was then transferred to Maxwell Air Force Base in Montgomery, Alabama, where Denver disliked the racism of his segregated school.
+In his 1994 autobiography Take Me Home, Denver described his father as a stern man who could not show his love for his children.
+With a military father, Denver's family moved often, and he found difficulty making friends and assimilating with children of his own age.
+The introverted Denver often felt out of place and did not know where he truly belonged.
+While stationed at Davis–Monthan Air Force Base in Tucson, Arizona, the Deutschendorfs purchased a house and lived there from 1951 to 1959.
+Denver lived in Tucson from ages six to 14.

+During these years, Denver attended Mansfeld Junior High School and was a member of the Tucson Arizona Boys Chorus for two years.
+He was content in Tucson, but his father was transferred to Maxwell Air Force Base in Montgomery, Alabama.
 The family later moved to Carswell Air Force Base in Fort Worth, Texas, where Denver graduated from Arlington Heights High School.
-Living in Fort Worth was a distressing experience for Denver, and in his third year of high school, he drove his father's car to California to visit family friends and begin his music career.
-His father flew to California in a friend's jet to retrieve him, and Denver reluctantly returned to complete his schooling.
+Denver was distressed with life in Fort Worth, and in his junior year of high school he drove his father's car to California to visit family friends and begin his music career.
+His father flew to California in a friend's jet to retrieve him, and Denver reluctantly returned to Texas to complete his schooling.